-In the coming year we wish to deepen our understanding of our role as a mostly white congregation, with the various racial histories and formation that we carry into this space.
+During the 2022-23 year we have endeavored to deepen our understanding of our role as a mostly white congregation, with the various racial histories and formation that we carry into this space.
 At the same time, we find hope and joy in striving together to create a welcoming, inclusive and “beloved community.”

-The words and meaning behind the spiritual “There is a Balm in Gilead” provides a guiding theme for the year.
+The words and meaning behind the spiritual “There is a Balm in Gilead” have provided a guiding theme for the year.
 We are all wounded by racism and the division it continues to create between us, and the church should be a place to work at that repentance and healing.

-AS A CONGREGATION, in the coming year we will be:
+AS A CONGREGATION, during the year we have:

-- investigating how systems of white supremacy affect our church’s practices,
+- investigated how systems of white supremacy affect our church’s practices,

-- building joy and relationships through a gospel choir and anti-racism camp,
+- built joy and relationships through a gospel choir and anti-racism camp,

-- learning from anti-racist practices implemented at other churches, and
+- learned from anti-racist practices implemented at other churches, and

-We want to learn from churches who are intentionally and boldly anti-racist in their vision and practice.
-We will visit multiple churches, participate in their worship services, and ask questions of their leadership.
+We wanted to learn from churches who are intentionally and boldly anti-racist in their vision and practice.
+We visited multiple churches, participated in their worship services, and asked questions of their leadership.